 You may already know this, but I worked with a life coach a few years ago.
-I lost track of my life and through this journey, I learnt so much.
+I lost track of my life and through this journey, I learned so much.
 Even though it might not seem necessary or urgent to work on yourself right now - believe me, it is.
-I know that most of you probably have a very busy schedule with studying, working or taking care of your family.
+I know that most of you probably have a very busy schedule with studying, working, or taking care of your family.
 Most of us just live our lives according to some form of daily habits and it’s hard to make time for ourselves.

-Personal development is an ongoing process of self-improvement, either in your career, your education, personal life, or in all of these areas.
+Personal development is an ongoing process of self-improvement, either in your career, your education, your personal life, or in all of these areas.
 It is about setting goals for yourself and putting plans in place to reach those goals.
 It is a lifelong process but it doesn’t have to take more than a few minutes each day to get started.

 It is all about having a routine!

-Personally I really enjoy having this “me-time” early in the morning.
+Personally, I really enjoy having this “me-time” early in the morning.
 There are little to no distractions, no one messaging or calling you and it’s just a great feeling to start your day in a productive way and still have so much time to do other things.
 But if you’re not a morning person you can also spend some time with yourself in the evening.